The Importance of Protecting Your International Workforce

 Estimate how many employees require international insurance over the next one to two years.
 Coordinate with team leaders to forecast travel and relocation patterns.

-Insurance plans typically accommodate small teams (2–50 employees), medium groups (50–100), and large companies (100+), so knowing your numbers helps avoid over- or under-insuring.
+Insurance plans typically accommodate small teams (2-50 employees), medium-sized groups (50-100 employees), and large companies (100+ employees), so knowing your numbers helps avoid over- or under-insuring.

 3. Analyze Employee Travel Patterns and Needs